 Jardins de Rubió i Lluch in Raval during any time of the day

-The buildings around this square used to belong to Barcelona´s first public hospital but now this little garden feels like an oasis in summertime and attracts artists, musicians and locals looking for a little serenity.
+The buildings around this square used to belong to Barcelona´s first public hospital.
+Today, this little garden feels like an oasis in summertime and attracts artists, musicians and locals looking for a little serenity.
 Orange trees, a quaint little fountain and the beautiful imposing archways make this square incredibly photogenic.

 Tip* In the summer there’s a great garden bar open in the square which is a great spot to grab a drink and cool down in the shade.